dickeyy/go-distances/README.md

 ## Formulas

-- **Haversine:** Calculates the great-circle distance between two points on a sphere given their longitudes and latitudes.
-This is a common and accurate method for calculating distances on Earth.
+- `haversine`: Uses the Haversine formula to calculate the distance between two points on a sphere.
-- **Vicinity:** (Describe the vicinity formula if you have details about it.
-Otherwise, state that it's an alternative distance calculation method.)
+- `vicinity`: Uses the Vicinity formula to calculate the distance between two points on a sphere.

 ## License